zerinrc/solaredge-dbus-meter/README.md

 - RS485 CAN HAT for Raspberry
 - Custom 3D printed case for Raspberry + HAT + RJ45
 - Pylotech batts
+- modbus-proxy on docker container for multiple connections to SE inverter

 to be completed...